-If the acquirer is in bad faith, they shall become the owner of the asset after 20 years of uninterrupted possession (article 1161, paragraph 1, ICC).
+If acquirers are in bad faith, they shall become the owner of the asset after 20 years of uninterrupted possession (article 1161, paragraph 1, ICC) provided that the possession has not been acquired with duress or in a clandestine manner.

-The above principles do not apply to assets that were either stolen or illegally removed from collections of the Italian state or other public entities: no one can ever acquire the ownership of an asset that is part of the state's (or other public entities') patrimony and was either stolen or otherwise illicitly disposed of by a public officer.
-The same exception applies to art, antiques or collectibles belonging to ecclesiastical entities (article 828, ICC).
+The above principles do not apply to assets that were either stolen or illegally removed from collections of the Italian state or other public entities: no one can ever acquire the ownership of an asset that is part of the State's (or other public entities') patrimony and was either stolen or otherwise illicitly disposed of by a public officer.
+The same exception applies to art, antiques or collectibles belonging to ecclesiastical entities (article 822 et seq, ICC).

-However, the victim of the theft can address the competent court and initiate an azione di rivendicazione.
+Lastly, the victim of the theft can address the competent court and initiate a so-called 'azione di rivendicazione'.
 According to article 948, ICC, who claims to be the owner of a good, but is not in possession of it, may address the court to have their right of ownership ascertained and the person who owns or holds it without any valid title ordered to return it.

-This kind of claim is characterised by a particularly onerous and difficult burden of proof for the plaintiff.
+This claim is characterised by a particularly onerous and difficult burden of proof for the plaintiff.